Introduction

 Light-adaptation clamp examples

-Figure 5 illustrates how we can use the model inversion procedure to predictably manipulate photoreceptor responses, in this case using the cone model and (for simplicity) a sinusoidal stimulus.
-We start with a desired or target response.
+Figure 6 illustrates how we can use the model inversion procedure to predictably manipulate photoreceptor responses, in this case using the cone model and (for simplicity) a sinusoidal stimulus.
+Unlike Figure 4 where we invert measured responses, we now start with a desired or target response.
 For the specific applications described below, the aim was to remove nonlinearities in photoreceptor responses and hence we generate the target response from a linear phototransduction model.
-As for Figure 2 above, the linear model used to generate the target response was obtained by fitting responses of the full phototransduction model to low contrast stimuli (see Methods).
-The response of the linear model to a sinusoidal stimulus is, as expected, another sinusoid (Figure 5, second panel from left).
-The response of real cones, and of the full cone model, deviates strongly from a sinusoid (black trace in the far right panel; (Angueyra et al. 2022)).
+As in Figure 2 above, the linear model used to generate the target response was obtained by fitting responses of the full phototransduction model to low contrast noise stimuli at a specified mean light level (see Methods).
+The output of this linear model provides an estimate of how the photoreceptors would respond if we could eliminate their nonlinear properties.
+The response of the linear model to a sinusoidal stimulus is, as expected, another sinusoid (Figure 6, second panel from left).
+The response of real cones, and of the full cone model, deviates strongly from a sinusoid (black trace in the far right panel; (Angueyra et al., 2022)).

 Sinusoidal stimuli

-We start with the sinusoidal stimuli illustrated in Figure 5.
-As predicted by the model, responses of both rod and cone photoreceptors to high-contrast sinusoidal light inputs are strongly nonsinusoidal: responses to decreases in light intensity are larger than those to increases, and responses to dark-to-light transitions are faster than those to corresponding light-to-dark transitions (Figure 6A).
-These nonlinearities in the photoreceptor responses are clear from the substantial deviations between the measured responses and the best-fitting sinusoids (thin lines in Figure 6A).
+We start with the sinusoidal stimuli illustrated in Figure 6.
+As predicted by the model, responses of both rod and cone photoreceptors to high-contrast sinusoidal light inputs are strongly nonsinusoidal: responses to decreases in light intensity are larger than those to increases, and responses to dark-to-light transitions are faster than those to corresponding light-to-dark transitions (Figure 7A).
+These nonlinearities in the photoreceptor responses are clear from the substantial deviations between the measured responses and the best-fitting sinusoids (dashed lines in Figure 7A).
 These response asymmetries are important in interpreting responses of downstream visual neurons to similar stimuli.
-For example, asymmetries in signaling of On and Off RGCs are often attributed to differences in On and Off retinal circuits (e.g. (Stockman, Petrova, and Henning 2014)), and the possibility that they arise at least in part in the photoreceptors themselves is rarely considered.
+For example, asymmetries in signaling of On and Off ganglion cells are often attributed to differences in On and Off retinal circuits (e.g. (Stockman et al., 2014)), and the possibility that they arise at least in part in the photoreceptors themselves is rarely considered.

 Steps and flashes

 As a second example of the light-adaptation clamp, we generated stimuli that compensate for the adaptive changes in gain of photoreceptor responses produced by changes in mean light intensity.
-These gain changes cause responses to a fixed strength flash to become smaller and faster when the mean light intensity increases (black traces in Figure 7A).
+These gain changes cause responses to a fixed strength flash to become smaller and faster when the mean light intensity increases.

 Altering kinetics

 As for adaptation, separating the contributions of phototransduction and post-transduction circuit mechanisms to the kinetics of responses of downstream cells is difficult.
-Hence we sought to use the model inversion process to predictably alter the kinetics of the photoreceptor responses and determine their impact on the kinetics of downstream responses.
+Hence we sought to use the model inversion process to predictably alter the kinetics of the photoreceptor responses, which could help elucidate the impact of photoreceptor kinetics on downstream signaling.
 For example, compensating for the speeding of photoreceptor responses that occurs with increasing light intensity would isolate the kinetics of the post-transduction circuitry and determine if they change independently from the changes in kinetics of the photoreceptor responses.

 Slowing down the kinetics is conceptually straightforward - we slow down the kinetics of the stimulus itself and that will also cause the response to slow down.
 We apply this to responses to brief flashes.
-To test if we can do this in a predictable manner, we stretched the time axis of the linear responses to a brief flash by factors of 1.25-4, and used the resulting response as the target for the model inversion as in Figure 5.
-We omitted mouse cones because these experiments required longer-lasting recordings with stable kinetics, which were difficult to achieve with mouse cones.
-Figure 8A compares measured (thick traces) and predicted (thin traces) responses to the original flash and to stimuli designed to slow down the photoreceptor response slightly (left) and more substantially (right).
-The measured responses to the modified stimuli follow the predictions well for both rod and cone photoreceptors (summarized in Figure 8C).
+To test if we can do this in a predictable manner, we stretched the time axis of the linear responses to a brief flash by factors of 1.25-4 by scaling the time constants in Eq.
+7. We used the resulting response as the target for the model inversion as in Figure 6.
+We omitted mouse cones because these experiments required longer-lasting recordings with stable kinetics, which were difficult to achieve with these cells.

 Speeding up the responses is similarly straightforward in principle but more difficult in practice.
 Stimuli that speed up the response consist of a brief increment followed by a decrement - which together cause all but the initial rising phase of the response to cancel.
 In practice, this approach is limited because the contrast of the decrement cannot exceed 100%.
-Nonetheless, speeding up responses by 20-30% is possible (Figure 8B), and again measured responses closely follow predictions (Figure 8C).
+Nonetheless, speeding up responses by 20-30% is possible, and stimuli predicted to achieve this are shown in Figure 9B.
+Measured responses sped as predicted, although the falling phase of the response, particularly for mouse rods, was faster than the predicted response.
+This again reflects differences in the specific cells used to fit and test the model.
+As for slowing responses, the time-to-peak of the measured responses closely follows predictions (Figure 9C).

 Impact of cone adaptation on ganglion cell responses